 16. Let Kids Make Mistakes

-Always allow your child to make mistakes because your child will soon learn from the errors that he/she makes.
+Always allow your child to make mistakes!
+They will soon learn from the errors that they make.
 For example, allow your child to take the responsibility to pack his/her own school bag.
-Even if the child forgets an item, let go.
-The next day, the child will learn that he/she had forgotten an important item and hence will be more careful from the following day.
+Even if they forget an item, it’s okay.
+After realizing they missed an important item, they will be more careful.
 Then, you can teach your child how to make a checklist and go by it every time important things are packed.
 After all, its only human to err.

 Teach your child how to behave well by giving real-life examples from the people around.
 Tell him/her how well-behaved her sibling or friend is.
 Give them the chance to be around good role models and you yourself should be the first and most important role model in your child’s life.
 After all, nothing like a real-life example.